WatermelonSeng/i-dont-know-help/A-Monster-Calls-but-without-As.md

 He frowned, yet he kept trotting.

 But then once more, he too remembered, the event _before_ the discussion.
-His mum took him to his most prefered
+His mum took him to his most prefered Hindi food shop, letting hinm order however much curry he wished for.
+Then she'd giggled, shouting, "Why the _FUCK_ not?" while ordering servings of it for herself,too. they'd begun burping through their behinds before they'd even got into the vehicle.
+On the drive home, they could not stop from producing sounds so hard from their mouths and behinds.

+Conor smiled just thinking of it.